MooseMagnet/DeliciousPubSub/README.md

 You'll notice there is an overload for each function to add a subscriber with a `type: T.Type` param.

-It's is there purely for stylistic purposes.
+It is there purely for stylistic purposes.
 With Swift's type inference it's entirely unnecessary in every case, but everyone has their opinion about what does/n't look nice, so, uhh... do whatever you want.

 ```swift
 let pubSub = PubSub()